 }

-The = modifier in location = /old-blog matches only that exact path.
-Without the modifier, location /legacy/ matches any URL beginning with /legacy/.
+The = modifier in location = /old-blog matches only that exact URI.
+The $is_args$args pair keeps query parameters when the destination path changes.
+The prefix location /legacy/ matches anything below that path, such as /legacy/post-1.

 server {